treepeck/judo/README.md

   completed games.
 - `testdb` - a disposable database that provides an isolated layer for running<br/>
   tests.
-- `gatekeeper` - a WebSocker server that accepts and forwards events to the Justchess.
+- `gatekeeper` - a WebSocket server that accepts and forwards events to the Justchess.
 - `justchess` - handles HTTP requests, Gatekeeper's events, and manages game states.
 - `frontend` - web ui.